 High annual fee

 While this card does come with an introductory bonus and the potential for ongoing rewards, you will need to pay a $250 annual fee that is not waived the first year.
-This high fee is easier to justify when this card’s introductory bonus is as high as it is currently.
+However, this high fee is easier to justify when you factor in perks like an annual companion pass and other travel and business benefits.

 On the plus side, the card comes with no foreign transaction fees, making it a viable option for those who travel abroad.

-As a new Delta SkyMiles Platinum Business cardholder, you have the chance to secure 60,000 bonus miles and 5,000 Medallion® Qualification Miles (MQMs) after spending $3,000 in your first three months.
-While this is a sharp drop to the card’s previous limited-time offer (100,000 miles after a $4,000 spend in your first three months), the current offer is still pretty valuable.
-Plus, it should be a tad easier to reach since you’ll only need to spend $3,000 in your first three months to secure the bonus, versus $4,000 with the previous offer.
+As a new Delta SkyMiles Platinum Business cardholder, you currently have the chance to secure 60,000 miles and 5,000 Medallion® Qualification Miles (MQMs) after spending $3,000 in your first three months.
+That’s a steep drop from the card’s previous offer of 100,000 miles after spending $4,000 in your first three months.

-A 60,000-mile bonus is considered this card’s “business as usual” bonus, and we estimate it’s worth just under $1,000 based on a Delta mile value of 1.61 cents per mile.
-Given this point value, this new, reduced bonus still beats the value you’ll find on several competing business rewards cards.
-If you see your spending reaching the $3,000 mark in the next few months, this welcome offer is a no-brainer to earn back some value for what you spend.
+We estimate the 60,000-mile bonus is worth close to $1,000 based on a Delta mile value of 1.61 cents per mile.
+Given this mile value, this new bonus still beats out most business rewards card bonuses.
+If you see your spending reaching the $3,000 mark in the next few months, this welcome offer is a great way to earn rewards and get closer to Delta elite status.

 Less-than-stellar ongoing rewards